markd315/JSON-blockbuilder-frontend/README.md

 1. Configure server.json for wherever your rest API backend is, and supply any credentials.
 You can also play around in the browser without configuring a valid server.
 Remove `corsProxy` for any sort of production use.

 2. Make any changes you want to the `schema`s in the folder.
-You will also have to list the new blocks under one of the menu categories at `index.html:72`.
-See the bullets below on the additional feature-driving fields this project adds to the `json-schema` standard.
+You will also have to list the new blocks under one of the menu categories at `index.html:72`, and add the file to the validator registry at line `main.js:39` See the bullets below on the additional feature-driving fields this project adds to the `json-schema` standard.

-3. Install dependencies `npm install`
+3. Install any missing dependencies `npm install`

-3.5. (pending fix): change any occurrences of `grep -rnw . -e "zanzalaz.com"` to localhost or your own domain to use cusotm schema.

-4. Rebuild any changes into the bundle with `browserify public/main.js -o public/bundle.js`
+4. Rebuild any changes into the bundle with `browserify public/main.js -o public/bundle.js`.
+It is important to run this whenever you change `main.js` or any of the schema files.

 5. Start the application with: `npm start`

-6. Open `http://localhost:8080/` in the browser (tested with chrome)
+6. Open `http://localhost:8080` in the browser (tested with chrome)

 ### Schema Definitions